Deployments

 - Open the service panel → Deployments tab.

-The service remains configured on the canvas but stops consuming resources.
+The service remains configured on the canvas but stops consuming all resources (compute and storage).
 You can redeploy it at any time.

 Rolling back